dariahervieux/udacity-ml-scholarship-microsoft-azure-2020/2_Introduction_to_Machine_Learning/README.md

 There are two approaches for encoding categorical data:
 * ordinal encoding  - converting the categorical data into integer codes ranging from 0 to (number of categories – 1).
   * drawback: "ordering" categories, making them less or more imporant depending on the order
-* one hot encoding - transforming each category into a column.
+* one-hot encoding - transforming each category into a column.
 If an item belongs to a category, there is an 1 in the cell, 0 otherwise.
   * drawback: it can potentially generate a very large number of columns.

 ### Image data